AssetFetch/spec/spec.md

 ## 10.1.
 Overview

 During typical AssetFetch operation, there are two situations where the data of an individual asset implementation needs to be parsed in detail:
-- During implementation negotiation, when the client guesses which of the implementations offered by the provider it will be able to process properly.
+- During *implementation negotiation*, when the client analyzes a set of implementation guesses using the metadata offered by the provider which of them it will be able to handle properly.
-- While planning the actual import process, i.e. how to import or otherwise handle the component files once they have  been downloaded.
+- While performing the *actual import process*, i.e. how to import or otherwise handle the component files once they have been downloaded.

-The parsing/handling process is inherently difficult to capture as part of a standard specification, as it inevitably varies between different host applications, clients as well as file formats.
+The exact details of the parsing and handling processes are inherently different between host applications, clients as well as file formats.
 Therefore, the steps described here can inherently not be as specific as those in other sections and defining a concrete implementation of the handling process is to some extent up to client developers.

 However, this section will outline a general structure for how both the AssetFetch metadata as well as the actual component files of an implementation should be interpreted.